nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/dashboard-layout/info-pages.md

 - Informing users of important relevant information.
 - A standardised and reliable approach across dashboards, enabling a user’s ease-of-use.

 The information pages are designed to compliment the reporting pages, with an initial Dashboard information page, followed by the reporting pages, and with any other complimentary dashboard information pages at the end of the report for consultation by the user if needed.
-The pages created in the wireframe are:
+The pages mentioned in this example are:

 - Info: Dashboard information
 - Summary/highlights